Your reporting obligations under the Canada Cooperatives Act (Coop Act)

 - include the filing fee (see Services, fees and processing times — Coop Act)

-- send your application by mail or email (see How to file an application under the Canada Cooperatives Act).
+- send your application by mail or email (see How to file and pay for an application)

 Do not include your credit card information with your application.
 Add a contact name and telephone number and Corporations Canada will call that person to obtain the credit card information.